ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

     this is some output
 % endif
 ```
 the % can appear anywhere on the line as long as no text precedes it; indentation is not significant.
-The full range of Python “colon” expressions are allowed here, including if/elif/else, while, for, and even def, although Mako has a built-in tag for defs which is more full-featured.
+The full range of Python "colon" expressions are allowed here, including if/elif/else, while, for, and even def, although Mako has a built-in tag for defs which is more full-featured.

 ```
 % for a in ['one', 'two', 'three', 'four', 'five']: